-2019-2020 Goals Progress Towards 2019-2020 Goals Major Goals for 2021-2022 Promote Business Development within the Airport and surrounding the Airport consistent with the Master Plan and the Market Assessment.
-The airport has brought on new business: Normandy and Skyline Leasing.
-Planning work has begun for the construction of new hangars where additional business could be located.
-Continue efforts to obtain FAA support for a full Runway Enhancement project as identified in the Master Plan.
+2019-2020 Goals Progress Towards 2019-2020 Goals Major Goals for 2021-2022 Strategic Goal Continue efforts to obtain FAA support for a full Runway Enhancement project as identified in the Master Plan.
 In 2020 the runway will be extended from 3,400 to 3,841 feet.
 The eventual goal is 4,118 feet.
-Prepare a Jet A Fuel Plan for Airport Management to facilitate.
+SUSTAINABILITY Prepare a Jet A Fuel Plan for Airport Management to facilitate.
 Jet A has been authorized for one Commercial Tenant on the Airport and Capital Planning for the Airport has identified that a future Jet A facility serving all users requires a private partner to install and manager a Jet A facility.
 Evaluate the demand for Jet A following the completion of the Runway Extension.
 If sufficient demand exists from users, work to identify a private partner to install and manage it.
+SUSTAINABILITY Implement new Airport Management Strategy.
+City employed staff began managing the Airport in 2019.
+SERVICE

-2019-2020 Goals Progress Towards 2019-2020 Goals Major Goals for 2021-2022 Maintain compliance with the Airport's Industrial Storm Water Permit requirements.
-New airport staff with the assistance of additional city staff have taken over managing the permit requirements.
-Implement new Airport Management Strategy.
-City employed staff began managing the airport in 2019.
-Continue implementation of the tasks identified in the Airport Strategic Business Plan.
-New airport staff reviewed the plan with the Airport Advisory Board and have implemented or are already working on many of the recommendations such as website upgrades, tenant/airport promotion, building additional hangars and airport site visits.
-Develop a Facility Maintenance Program and funding options to begin implementation within the budget period.
+2019-2020 Goals Progress Towards 2019-2020 Goals Major Goals for 2021-2022 Strategic Goal Develop a Facility Maintenance Program and funding options to begin implementation within the budget period.
 Staff has overhauled the Airport Capital Facilities Plan per the Facility Assessment completed in 2018.
 The modified plan incorporates the necessary maintenance and upgrading of infrastructure.
-Infrastructure upgrades to include hangar door replacement, retrofitting existing open hangars and constructing two new hangar rows.
+Infrastructure upgrades include hangar door replacement, retrofitting existing open hangars and constructing two new hangar rows.
 Pavement maintenance has also been made a high priority.
-Work with adjacent properties and the FAA to address obstructions and allow a change to the night restrictions that exist at the Airport.
-Work with FAA to determine the steps and work necessary to create a viable instrument approach for the airport.
-Continue improvements related to the equity and inclusion goals of the City.
+SUSTAINABILITY Work with adjacent properties and the FAA to address obstructions and allow a change to the night restrictions that exist at the Airport.
+WELLNESS SUSTAINABILITY Work with FAA to determine the steps and work necessary to create a viable instrument approach for the Airport.
+WELLNESS SUSTAINABILITY Continue improvements related to the equity and inclusion goals of the City.
 This includes review of our processes and programs to remove barriers to service for all customers, continuing outreach to under represented groups for Airport events, and continuing involvement in regional and industry efforts to increase diversity within the Aviation industry through internships and participation in WAMA and AAAE organization efforts.
+CELEBRATION